forestgrape/coronavirus/index.md

   > Early online due to its relevance for acute questions such as whether to vaccinate children or to close schools.

   > The chapter is part of a bundle of chapters where the immunity regarding virus infections with a focus on SARS-CoV-2 infections is considered (other chapters in work are Acquired Immunity SARS-CoV-2 Infections and the Effects of the currently used vaccines).
-One goal is to contribute to the scientific foundations - which are urgently required - to estimate for whom the currently available vaccines are adequate and useful.
+One goal is to contribute to the scientific foundations to estimate for whom the currently available vaccines are adequate and useful.

 - 12.7.
 How a SARS-CoV-2 variant can have a competition advantage by infecting faster or by immune evasion even without having a higher transmissibility (defined as the average R value): [Competition Advantages and Transmissibility](5_epidemiological/competition_advantages.md).
 - 13./14.6.
 [General Chapter on Vaccination](10_vaccines/immunization.md)